gchq/Gaffer/store-implementation/accumulo-store/README.md

 -----------------------------------------------

 Accumulo keys have a timestamp field.
 The user can specify which property is used for this by setting "timestampProperty" in the schema to the name of the property.
-If the timestamp is not set then it will be populated automatically:
+If the timestamp is not set then it will be populated automatically to 1.
-- if aggregation is enabled then this field will be set to a constant default value of 1.
-- if aggregation is disabled then this field will be set to the current time.
+Setting the timestamp yourself is an advanced feature and is not recommended as it can cause significant issues if it is not populated correctly.

 If you choose to set timestampProperty, the property will be aggregated with 'Max' - you cannot override this.